In a rapidly changing world, words are constant.

 American Studies.
 A team-taught, interdisciplinary Social Studies and English course with a student-centered curriculum and emphasis on reflection.

-Spring Senior electives.
-Special topic offerings, such as Caribbean Literature and Literature of Evil, allow students to select a course for in-depth study in their last semester at Penn Charter.
+Spring Senior courses.
+Special topic offerings, such as Caribbean Literature and Finding Truth, allow students to select a course for in-depth study in their last semester at Penn Charter.

 All students are required to take a full year of English each year.
 The requirements are to be met in the following manner: